INGEOTEC/b4msa/README.md

 ```bash
 pip install tqdm
 ```
-However, it is better to prepare a coffe and a eat a sandwich :)
+However, it is better to prepare a coffe and a sandwich :)